tmcd82070/SDraw/cran-comments.md

 *No WARNINGs:

 ## Downstream dependencies
-None known
+spatialfusion

 ## Thank you!
-Thank you to the R Core team for their service to the R community.
+Thank you to the R team for their service to the R community.